Pair programming (sometimes called peer programming) is a controversial topic.

 How to measure Pair Programming

 Of course it’s hard to measure the value.
 One reason is, there are many things to measure.
 The other one is, it’s just hard to measure.
-Values that is worth to consider could be.
+Values that are worth considering could be:

-- Fixing time: How much more/less less time is spend on fixing errors or refactoring.
+- Fixing time: How much more/less time is spent on fixing errors or refactoring

 If you’re not already doing it, catching ALL errors from your software/app/website/etc is a must.
 If you launch a product without receiving all errors your users experience in real time you will probably lose costumers and money.
 So first of all, track all your live errors.
 Yes we at Raygun know the importance and the value of this.
 That’s why we made Raygun.
 So sign up today and get invaluable insights about your product.
 Once you know all about your errors you can easily compare solo-/pair -programming.